SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

       }

 .. sourcefile:: protocols_Module1_Private
+   :compile: true

    // these will fail, because FilePrivateProtocol is not visible outside of its file -> public class PublicClassConformingToFilePrivateProtocol: FilePrivateProtocol {
          var filePrivateProperty = 0
          func filePrivateMethod() {}
       }
-   !! /tmp/sourcefile_1.swift:1:58: error: use of undeclared type 'FilePrivateProtocol' !! public class PublicClassConformingToFilePrivateProtocol: FilePrivateProtocol {
+   !$ error: use of undeclared type 'FilePrivateProtocol' !! public class PublicClassConformingToFilePrivateProtocol: FilePrivateProtocol {
    !! ^~~~~~~~~~~~~~~~~~~
    ---